alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2020/2020-08-08-duty-guiding-people-to-tawhid-and-shirk.md

 category: [fatwas,audios]
 active: audios
 locale: en
-excerpt: "It is obligatory that the scholars guide people to the reality of Tawhid (belief in the Oneness of Allah/monotheism) and the reality of Shirk (associating others with Allah in His Divinity or worship), so that these blinded lay people know the falsity of their beliefs."
+summary: "It is obligatory that the scholars guide people to the reality of Tawhid (belief in the Oneness of Allah/monotheism) and the reality of Shirk (associating others with Allah in His Divinity or worship), so that these blinded lay people know the falsity of their beliefs."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz